Peterbilt vs Kenworth: Which is Better?

 Most CDL owners are fixed on their favorite semi truck, be it Freightliner, Peterbilt, Kenworth, Volvo, or the various other brands.

-But when it comes down to Peterbilt vs Kenworth, which is the better truck?
+But when it boils down to choosing between a Peterbilt vs Kenworth, which is the better truck?

-Both models offer a lot of power, awesome driver mechanics, unique features, and a smooth ride.
+Truthfully, they're both amazing rigs.
+Each model offers a lot of power, awesome driver mechanics, unique features, and a smooth driving experience.
 Choosing one over the other depends on what you're able to afford upfront, your driving habits, and your personal style preferences.

 Kenworth vs Peterbilt Trucks: Pros and Cons